tjbp/laravel-verify-emails/readme.md

 ],
 ```

-Change the password.table setting to `email_tokens` too, allowing password reset and email verification tokens to use the same table.
+Change the `passwords.users.table` setting to `email_tokens` too, allowing password reset and email verification tokens to use the same table.
 Alternatively, create a new table for the email verification tokens using the same definitions as your password resets table and configure the above accordingly.

 ## Usage